Dr-LingXiao/Dr-LingXiao.github.io/index.md

 1. 2018, China Scholarship Council Scholarships (No: 20180616011)

 ## Projects
-1. UQ-NSRSU (NS-1803) grant:“additive manufacturing of advanced ceramic”  **Participate**.
+1. UQ-NSRSU (NS-1803) grant:“additive manufacturing of advanced ceramic”, The University of Queensland.  **Participate**.
-2. Automatic crane and steel roll localization using machine vision **In charge**.
+2. "Automatic crane and steel roll localization using machine vision",WEIHUA Corporation Collaborative Research. **In charge**.

 ## Services